dhoulb/shelving/modules/schema/README.md

 ## Usage

-Import schema creator functions (e.g. `string()`).
+Import the `schema` object and use schema creator functions (e.g. `schema.string()`) to make schemas.
 These functions take an `options` object that configures the schema and returns an instance of the corresponding schema class.

 When you have created a schema you can pass unknown values into the `validate()` method to validate those values: